 - If other members of the organization are aware of a PINC event and the see no negative consequences, they may correctly assume management don’t take SOPs seriously

 Therefore, contrary to the old axiom “praise publicly and punish privately”.
 The consequence of PINC should be emphasized, the floggings should be public.
-Not only does this approach provide positive public reinforcement of proper behaviours to prevent such public embarrassment.
-(From the blogger: please note and remember, the author is talking about violations and intentional non-compliance, not talking about error)
+Not only does this approach provide positive public reinforcement of proper behaviors to prevent such public embarrassment.
+(From the blogger: please note and remember, the author is talking about violations and intentional noncompliance, not talking about error)

 The University of Texas found that crews who intentionally deviate from standard operating procedures are almost twice as likely to commit additional errors with consequential results.
 PINCs are a disease.
 Unchecked they will infect an entire operation.
 That infection can have extreme consequences.
 Sadly, the price of PINCs is paid by innocent people.
 The antidote to PINCs is discipline.”

 - The Cost of Silence: Normalization of Deviance and Groupthink.
 Terry Wilcutt, Hal Bell.
 National Aeronautics and Space Administration- NASA.
 Senior Management ViTS Meeting November 3, 2014.